baldpanda/pydata-manchester-talk/README.md

 Having worked helping businesses adopt LLM workflows such as RAG pipelines and function calling, a common challenge is benchmarking and measuring how well the application is performing.
 This talk aims to explore some of the existing open-source tooling to help with this and look at some best practices when building out such applications.

+### Getting Started

+Here are some steps for getting started with the repo:

+- Clone the repo to local

+- Create a virtual environment using Python 3.12: `python -m venv .venv`

+- Activate the virtual environment: `source .venv/bin/activate` (depending on OS)

+- Install `poetry` into the virtual environment: `pip install poetry`

+- Run `poetry install` to install dependencies and setup the local path

+- Download the data Google's [page](https://ai.google.com/research/NaturalQuestions/download).
+Notebook uses the simplified train set.
+Here's a [link](https://github.com/google-research-datasets/natural-questions) to the GitHub page, which describes the data in depth

+- Create a `.env` file and populate it with the following environment variables:
+    - `OPENAI_API_KEY` for usage of OpenAI's API
+    - `natural_questions_training_path` - used in the config for the location of where the natural questions training data path is set
+    - `prompt_template_path` - path to the prompt template

 ### Preperation Notes - 05/07

 [Haystack Tutorial](https://haystack.deepset.ai/tutorials/35_evaluating_rag_pipelines) - Evaluating RAG Pipeline